A few thoughts on Vaccinations

 Homeopathy is something you could considers as an alternative to vaccinations.
 I do believe homeopathy works – but couldnt say how I feel about using this as an alternative to vaccinating.
 However that said, I can confidently offer the advice of trying homeopathy to reduce the negative impact of some side effects a vaccination may have on your dog.

-The another thing people need to consider with vaccination is kennelling.
+Another thing people need to consider with vaccination is kennelling.
 Most boarding kennels require yearly vaccines on the dogs vaccination certificate.
-So it is worth considering this when choosing your kennels and if necessary showing them the datasheets.
+So it is worth considering this when choosing your kennels and if necessary showing them the data sheets.
+(Noah Compendium).

 A proposed schedule could be:-

-10 weeks Nobivac DHPPi + Nobivac Lepto 2
+10 weeks Canigen DHP + Canigen Lepto 2